Bataan Death March: Prelude

-When General Douglas MacArthur returned to active duty, the latest revision of plans for the defense of the Philippine Islands—called WPO-3—was politically unrealistic, assuming a conflict only involving the United States and Japan, not the combined Axis powers.
+When General Douglas MacArthur returned to active duty, the latest revision of plans for the defense of the Philippine Islands—War Plan Orange 3 (WPO-3)—was politically unrealistic, as it assumed a conflict only involving the United States and Japan, not the combined Axis powers.
 However, the plan was tactically sound, and its provisions for defense were applicable under any local situation.

 Under WPO-3, the mission of the Philippine garrison was to hold the entrance to Manila Bay and deny its use to Japanese naval forces.
-If the enemy prevailed, the Americans were to make every attempt to hold back the Japanese advance while withdrawing to the Bataan Peninsula, which was recognized as the key to the control of Manila Bay.
+If the enemy prevailed, the Americans were to hold back the Japanese advance while withdrawing to the Bataan Peninsula, which was recognized as the key to the control of Manila Bay.
 It was to be defended to the "last extremity".
-General MacArthur assumed command of the Allied army in July 1941 and rejected WPO-3 as defeatist, preferring a more aggressive course of action.
+MacArthur assumed command of the Allied army in July 1941 and rejected WPO-3 as defeatist, preferring a more aggressive course of action.
 He recommended—among other things—a coastal defense strategy that would include the entire archipelago.
 His recommendations were followed in the plan that was eventually approved.

-The main force of General Masaharu Homma's 14th Army came ashore at Lingayen Gulf on the morning of December 22.
+The main force of General Masaharu Homma's 14th Army came ashore at Lingayen Gulf on the morning of December 22, 1941.
 The defenders failed to hold the beaches.
 By the end of the day, the Japanese had secured most of their objectives and were in position to emerge onto the central plain.
-Late in the afternoon of the 23rd, Wainwright telephoned General MacArthur's headquarters in Manila and informed him that any further defense of the Lingayen beaches was "impracticable".
-He requested and was given permission to withdraw behind the Agno River.
-MacArthur decided to abandon his own plan for defense and revert to WPO-3, evacuating President Manuel L. Quezon, High Commissioner Francis B. Sayre, their families, and his own headquarters to Corregidor on the 24th.
+Late in the afternoon of 23 December General Jonathan Wainwright telephoned MacArthur's headquarters in Manila and informed him that any further defense of the Lingayen beaches was "impracticable".
+He requested and was permitted to withdraw behind the Agno River.
+MacArthur decided to abandon his plan for defense and revert to WPO-3, evacuating President Manuel L. Quezon, High Commissioner Francis B. Sayre, their families, and his headquarters to Corregidor on December 24.
 A rear echelon, headed by the deputy chief of staff, Brigadier General Richard J. Marshall, remained behind in Manila to close out the headquarters and to supervise the shipment of supplies and the evacuation of the remaining troops.

-On December 26, Manila was officially declared an open city and MacArthur's proclamation was published in the newspapers and broadcast over the radio.
+On December 26, Manila was officially declared an open city, and MacArthur's proclamation was published in the newspapers and broadcast over the radio.

-The Battle of Bataan began on January 7, 1942, and continued until April 9, when the USAFFE commander, Major General Edward King Jr., surrendered to Colonel Mootoo Nakayama of the 14th Japanese Army.
+The Battle of Bataan began on January 7, 1942, and continued until April 9, when the United States Army Forces in the Far East (USAFFE) commander, Major General Edward P. King, surrendered to Colonel Motō Nakayama of the 14th Army.
+King went against his superior's orders and told his troops to lay down their arms, accepting personal responsibility for the surrender.
+He made the following statement: "You men remember this.
+You did not surrender … you had no alternative but to obey my order."